NoahSylwester/liri-node-app/README.md

 # liri-node-app

+#####note: you'll need to run
+npm i
+to install all relevant node packages before liri will work.
+You'll also need your own .env file with Spotify credentials.

     Thanks for using LiriBot!
 This is a command line tool for gathering information on movies, concerts, and songs.